Mo1ty/pqc-mqtt-broker/README.md

 # pqc-mqtt-broker

-Post-quantum MQTT broker - an MQTT broker application based on embedded HiveMQ Community Edition, using Bouncy Castle for communication.
+Post-quantum MQTT broker - an MQTT broker application based on embedded HiveMQ Community Edition, using Bouncy Castle for encryption.
 Requires clients for communication.
 For example, pqc-mqtt contains compatible publisher and subscriber implementations.

 ## How to launch